vasila-taki/RL-on-lunar-lander-game/README.md

 python3 start_human.py
 ```

-For training the RL agents using vanilla DQN or standard DQN or DDQN algorithm, and then test the trained model:
+For training the RL agent using vanilla DQN or standard DQN or DDQN algorithm, and then testing the trained model:
 ```
 python3 start_training_vanillaDQN.py
 or